jmikovits/Mikovits-Data-Science-Portfolio/TidyData-Project/README.md

 #### Generated Visualizations: Used matplotlib and seaborn to create bar charts and heatmaps for insights.

 ### 📌 Key Findings
-#### ✅ Athletics and Swimming have the highest number of medals awarded across both genders.
+#### ✅ Athletics, Swimming, and Rowing have the highest number of medals awarded across both genders.
 #### ✅ Some sports are gender-exclusive (e.g., rhythmic gymnastics for women, greco-roman wrestling for men).
-#### ✅ Basketball and Water Polo have nearly equal medal distributions between male and female athletes.
+#### ✅ Basketball and Water Polo have nearly equal medal distributions between male and female athletes, which makes sense considering they are team events.

 ### Example Visualization
 ![image](https://github.com/user-attachments/assets/c5321544-616e-4894-9227-2319b97c3c7a)